salbalkus/reproducing-redlining/results/README.md

 # Results
-This directory reports the findings (figures, tables, etc.) of the project.
+This directory stores the .html files containing the reproduced visualizations from the FiveThirtyEight article.